-6.5.6.1.2 Compliance with the mass emission rate standard is demonstrated if the three-run average mass emission rate determined from testing using Method 306 in Appendix A of 40 CFR Part

-63 is less than or equal to the maximum allowable mass emission rate (MAMER) calculated from equation 6-9.

-- 6.5.6.2 Procedures for calculating the maximum allowable mass emission rate for owners or operators who choose to meet the mass emission rate standard in 6.3.3.2.1.4 of this regulation prior to September 19, 2014. - 6.5.6.2.1 The owner or operator of an existing enclosed hard chromium electroplating tank that is an affected source who chooses to meet the mass emission rate standard in 6.3.3.2.1.4 of this regulation shall determine compliance by not allowing the mass rate of total chromium in the exhaust gas stream discharged to the atmosphere to exceed the maximum allowable mass emission rate (MAMER) calculated using equation 6-10, if the existing enclosed hard chromium electroplating tank had an initial startup on or before December 16, 1993 and is located at a small, hard chromium electroplating facility:
+- 6.5.6.1.2 Compliance with the alternative mass emission limit rate standard is demonstrated if the three-run average mass emission rate determined from testing using Method 306 in Appendix A of 40 CFR Part 63 is less than or equal to the maximum allowable mass emission rate (MAMER) calculated from equation 6-9 of this regulation. - 6.5.6.2 Procedures for calculating the maximum allowable mass emission rate for owners or operators of small hard chromium electroplating tanks who choose to meet the mass emission rate standard in 6.5.3.3.2.5 6.3.3.2.1.4 of this regulation prior to September 19, 2014. - 6.5.6.2.1 The owner or operator of an existing enclosed hard chromium electroplating tank that is an existing affected source located at a small hard chromium electroplating facility who chooses to meet the mass emission rate standard in 6.3.3.2.5 6.3.3.2.1.4 of this regulation shall determine compliance by not allowing the mass rate of total chromium in the exhaust gas stream discharged to the atmosphere to exceed the maximum allowable mass emission rate (MAMER) calculated using equation 6-10, if the existing enclosed hard chromium electroplating tank had an initial startup on or before December 16, 1993 and is located at a small, hard chromium electroplating facility: